4CC (AM): History

-4CC began broadcasting to the Central Queensland cities of Gladstone and Rockhampton in 1972 with the callsign 4CD, which remained its name until November 1985 when the station was purchased by Wesgo Ltd — a network organisation which also owned prominent stations 4KQ in Brisbane and 2WS (now WSFM).
+4CC began broadcasting to the Central Queensland cities of Gladstone and Rockhampton on 17th August 1970 with the callsign 4CD, which remained its name until November 1985 when the station was purchased by Wesgo.
 For the remainder of the 1980s, 4CC's format focused on the lucrative 25–39 age group, playing an Adult Contemporary music format.
-The station also maintained local programming from 5 am – 12 am each day of the week.
+The station also maintained local programming from 5 am – 12 pm each day of the week.
 Prominent breakfast personalities during the 1970s and 1980s included Noel Roberts (who became station manager), Grant Cassidy, Dales Whyte, Iain Edwards and Chris Costello.

 In the 1990s, 4CC broadcast a top 40 format, branded as Hot Hits 4CC, to distant itself from cross-town rival 4RO, which broadcast a classic hits format.
 In 1998, the station was purchased by DMG Regional Radio, and aligned to a classic hits format used by sister stations 4HI Emerald, 4ZR Roma, 4LM Mount Isa, 4GC Charters Towers, 4MK FM Mackay, 4CA FM Cairns, 4AM Mareeba and 4TO FM Townsville.
 The station used the slogan "The Best Songs of All Time"; all local programming outside of breakfast was scrapped in favour of syndicated programming from the network's Townsville hub.

 This format remained the same until 2004 when DMG Regional Radio merged with RG Capital to become Macquarie Regional RadioWorks, and as a result there were some program changes.
 The overnight Gold Coast produced programs that had originally aired on 4RO such as The Nitemix, Nelly at Night (later to become Talking Back The Night), the Partymix and Sunday Night At The Groovies were all transferred over to 4CC, which enabled 4RO to begin taking talkback programs out of Sydney.
 However, due to conditions placed upon the takeover, Macquarie Southern Cross Media had to sell several stations to other parties.
 Many of them, including 4CC, was sold to Prime Media Group.

 In 2008, the station trialled a local afternoon show but was eventually replaced with the networked "Jonathan Coleman Experience".